 Every year in the months of August or September, (depending on the Jain Panchang; Calendar) the festival of Paryushan is celebrated by Jains all over the world.
-This year the festival s being celebrated from the 6th of September 2018 – 13th of September 2018.
-Belonging to quite a devout Jain family, this 8 day festival holds immense significance for everyone at home.
+This year the festival s being celebrated from the 26th of August 2019 – 2nd of September 2019 Belonging to quite a devout Jain family, this 8 day festival holds immense significance for everyone at home.
 From visiting the beautifully decorated Dearsar (Jain Temple) or Upashray to following a strict, saatvik diet, Paryushan is one of the holiest of festivals.

 Teachings of Tirthankaras form the base of all activities during Paryushan.
 It is required to ardently persevere the teachings of Ahimsa – (Non-violence), Kshamapana – (Forgiveness) and (Vairagya) – (Detachment)

 A usual day of Paryushan comprises of the following activities –

 1. Samayik – Everyone, I remember is expected to wake up early during these days and the first activity is Samayik – 48 minutes of meditation to detach from worldly bonds and to connect with ourselves.

 2. Puja – After Samayik, Upashaks (devotees) visit the Derasar or Upashray to conduct Puja of Tirthankara.
 In pure, unused attires, everyone in the family conducts the Puja with kesar and sandalwood.

 3. Pravachan – Daily sermons are organized in the morning hours.
 Jain saints (Maharajsaheb) address the devotees and guide them about the spiritual path.